Catch-Disperse-Release Readout for Superconducting Qubits

-Figure \ref{squz}(a) shows evolution of the squeezing parameter $4\Delta x_{\varphi}^2$ when the initial qubit state is $|0\rangle$ (a similar result is obtained for the initial state $|1\rangle$; we again use the two-level approximation and $\eta=1$).
+We next discuss the self-generated quadrature squeezing of the microwave field induced by the JC nonlinearity.
+To quantity the degree of squeezing, we calculate the variance $ \Delta x_{\varphi}^2=\langle x_{\varphi}^2\rangle - \langle x_{\varphi}\rangle^2=1/4+ \langle a^{\dag}a\rangle/2 -|\langle a\rangle|^2/2+{\rm Re}[(\langle a^2\rangle-\langle a\rangle^2)e^{-2i\varphi}]/2$.
+For a coherent field $\Delta x_{\varphi}^2=1/4$, thus the state is squeezed \cite{Ger05} when $4\Delta x_{\varphi}^2<1$.
+Figure \ref{squz}(a) shows evolution of $4\Delta x_{\varphi}^2$ when the initial qubit state is $|0\rangle$, for $\eta=1$ and assuming a two-level qubit (a similar result is obtained for qubit initially in state $|1\rangle$).
 Notice that at first the field stays coherent, which is due to the linearity of the qubit-resonator interaction at large detuning.
 Later on, however, the interaction becomes nonlinear due to decreased detuning and leads to quadrature squeezing reaching the level of $\sim$50\% for $\Delta/2\pi \alt 100$ MHz (see \cite{SM} for the Wigner function evolution).
-Figure \ref{squz}(b) shows the measurement error as a function of $|\delta\lambda|$ calculated numerically (solid curves) and analytically, based on Eq.\ \eqref{Error} (dashed curve).
-As expected, with the squeezing developing, the error becomes significantly smaller than the analytical prediction, for instance, up to a factor of 30 for $\Delta/2\pi=250$ MHz.
-Notice also that the error shown in Fig.\ \ref{squz}(b) saturates in spite of increasing separation $|\delta\lambda|$.
-This is because of the non-adiabatic error discussed above.
+Figure \ref{squz}(b) shows the measurement error as a function of $|\delta\lambda|$ in the nonlinear regime calculated numerically (solid curves) and in the linear regime based on Eq.\ \eqref{Error} (dashed curve).
+As expected, with the squeezing developing, the error becomes significantly smaller than the linear (analytical) prediction, for instance, up to a factor of 30 for $\Delta/2\pi=250$ MHz.
+Note also that the error shown in Fig.\ \ref{squz}(b) saturates in spite of increasing separation $|\delta\lambda|$.
+This is because of the nonadiabatic error discussed above.